OSU-CS362-F16/362Exercises/templates/hw5/README.md

 The following are guidelines for a basic submission that would receive a passing grade.
 Full credit may require significantly more effort and an otherwise perfect solution that omits one of these is not necessarily a guaranteed failure.

+*  Code that compiles and runs using `mvn compile test`
 *  Creation of the branch `hw5`
 *  At least 3 bug reports
 *  At least 5 mock tests